1Hive/redemptions-app/docs/overview.md

 ## User Guide

-The Redemptions [userguide](docs/user-guide.md) explains how an end user can interact with Redemptions to ad, remove, and redeem tokens.
+The Redemptions [userguide](docs/user-guide.md) explains how an end user can interact with Redemptions to add, remove, and redeem tokens.

 ## Docs

 The Redemptions [documentation](technical-documentation.md) explains every solidity function of the app in detail.

 ## Code